stefangabos/grunt-sass/readme.md

 _Deprecation Warning: The legacy JS API is deprecated and will be removed in Dart Sass 2.0.0._<br>
 _More info: https://sass-lang.com/d/legacy-js-api_

-Since the author of the original repository did not provide a fix and still a lot o projects seem to be relying on it, a fix was created by [Matt Robinson](https://github.com/mattyrob) via [this commit](https://github.com/mattyrob/grunt-sass/commit/f6c3e356f70ce4a246bb5df250b0b7a1b7418ca9), and I decided to fork the main repository, add the fix to it, and also update this page about what you can do to properly update your code and not [just silence the warning](https://sass-lang.com/documentation/breaking-changes/legacy-js-api/#silencing-warnings).
+Since the author of the original repository did not provide a fix and still a lot of projects seem to be relying on it, a fix was created by [Matt Robinson](https://github.com/mattyrob) via [this commit](https://github.com/mattyrob/grunt-sass/commit/f6c3e356f70ce4a246bb5df250b0b7a1b7418ca9), and I decided to fork the main repository, add the fix to it, and also update this page about what you can do to properly update your code and not [just silence the warning](https://sass-lang.com/documentation/breaking-changes/legacy-js-api/#silencing-warnings).

+This version also fixes broken source map generation which was not working in the original `grunt-sass` since probably Dart Sass version [1.48.0](https://github.com/sass/dart-sass/releases/tag/1.48.0) but I can't tell for sure - please let me know if you know better.

 ## Install